Tools for leaders

 Leadership Development Grant Program

-A grant from the Leadership Development Grant Program provides funds to allow women to attend training and events to develop and strengthen their leadership skills.
-Grants are available for individuals and groups or organizations attending a national or international event, and for PW and PC(USA) organizations planning leadership events and other projects that empower women and reflect the diversity of the church.
+The Leadership Development Grant Program provides funds (in the form of a reimbursable grant) to allow women to attend training and events to develop and strengthen their leadership skills.
 Get information about the grants and download an application.

 Building an inclusive caring community is one of the commitments PW makes in its Purpose.
 It is also a commitment that voting representatives to PW’s Business Meeting sought to keep by pledging to eradicate racism in 1997 and then by declaring Presbyterian Women an antiracist organization in 2000.